 B: How would you say being an actress has influenced your beauty routine over the years?

 SW: I think being surrounded by professional makeup artists and hairdressers you pick up little tips and trends.
-I think I’d be a bit of a lost puppy if they weren’t around.
-I’ve learned how to contour my face which I really love.
+I’d be a bit of a lost puppy if they weren’t around.
+I’ve learned how to contour my face, which I love.
 If I’m feeling a bit puffy or haven’t slept properly and I’ve got an audition or meeting, I’ll be like, “It’s okay, I’ve got this!”
-I use the Anastasia contour kit ($49) for that—it’s good because the powders are creamy and easy to blend.
+I use the Anastasia contour kit ($72) for that—it’s good because the powders are creamy and easy to blend.

 B: What’s the best tip you’ve picked up from a makeup artist on set?